GluuFederation/docs-ce-prod/3.1.1/source/integration/saas/office.md

 - A Gluu Server with the Shibboleth IDP installed;
 - An O365 account with administrative privilege.
+- ADFS which will act as 'Service Provider' to Gluu Server.
+O365 will be connected to ADFS.

 ## Office 365 Configuration